AWS Storage Gateway is a fully managed hybrid cloud storage service that helps enable your on-premises applications to use AWS cloud storage.

 Hardware Appliance Pricing:

-How to monitor Gateway costs?
+How to Monitor AWS Storage Gateway costs?

 Some metrics that are recommended to monitor include: